-Hormonal contraception prevents pregnancy by releasing hormones, similar to those produced in women’s ovaries, into the bloodstream.
+Hormonal methods: These methods prevent pregnancy by releasing hormones, similar to those produced in women’s ovaries, into the bloodstream.
 These hormones interrupt the process that might lead to an egg becoming fertilised by sperm.
-Types of hormonal contraception include:
+Types include:

-Non-hormonal methods prevent pregnancy by preventing the sperm and egg from meeting.
-Types of non-hormonal contraception that prevent pregnancy include:
+Non-hormonal methods: these methods prevent pregnancy by preventing the sperm and egg from meeting.
+Types include:

 There is also a type of contraception that can be used after unprotected sex, to protect you from pregnancy.
 This is known as emergency contraception and you can read more about it here.
 Remember that if you have unprotected sex, this always puts you at risk of sexually transmitted infections.
 You can read more about the types, symptoms and treatment of STIs, here.